gage-alspach/truck-telematics-dab/EVIDENCE.md

 ## 6. Post-migration contraction demonstration

 This branch demonstrates the correct ordering for a destructive schema contraction.
 Start from the baseline/main version where `active_flag` exists and is used by the Gold pipeline.
+Ensure you are using the migration-demonstration branch.

-Then promote the branch through each target.
+Then promote the demonstration branch through each target.
 For dev:

 ```bash
 databricks bundle validate -t dev